pmusaraj/discourse-sidebar-blocks/README.md

-# discourse-home-sidebar
+# discourse-sidebar-blocks

-A plugin to show a sidebar in the main Discourse screen only.
+A discourse plugin that adds a sidebar to topic lists (discovery) with several blocks available: posts from a category, recent replies